ruskovweb/lazzy.ts/DOCUMENTATION.md

 */
 ```

-You can compare this example with the regular 'groupBy()' function to see the difference.
+You can compare this example with the regular [groupBy()](#groupbyt-r-n-tkey-telement-tresult) function to see the difference.

 <p align='right' style='font-size: 10px'>
     <a href="README.md#api-reference">API Referance</a>